Microsoft Excel: Data Visualization with Charts

 Note: Public scheduled dates for this course are delivered as live instructor-led classroom training.

-This instructor-led Excel course is designed for the user who wants to take advantage of the various types of charts in Excel 2016.
+This instructor-led Excel course is designed for the user who wants to take advantage of the various types of charts in Excel 2016 and later versions.
 Students will learn to select contiguous and non-contiguous areas and to generate charts from data.
 Students will format charts using different charting tools.
 A variety of charts available in Excel 2016 will be created using different strategies.
 Throughout this course, the instructor will include numerous tips, tricks and shortcuts.

 Prerequisite: Microsoft Excel: Introduction or equivalent knowledge and skills.

 Custom training: This course may be delivered at your site or ours as an instructor-led or virtual classroom solution.
 Contact us at firstname.lastname@example.org for more information including savings for custom group training.